skymandr/Teulu/README.md

 _Teulu_ is a game about bumbarrels – or _long-tailed tits_ – gathering food
 and building a family flock through the four seasons.

-Pleas note that most features listed below are not implemented, but are to be regarded as a statement of intent.
+Please note that most features listed below are not implemented, but are to be regarded as a statement of intent.

 ## How to run

 The game has only been built and tested under GNU/Linux.
 To start the game on GNU/Linux, go to the game directory and write
 ```console